This is a collaborative post.

 - Make coffee at home.
 Lots of us love a takeaway coffee and a trip to a coffee shop, but the cost of those coffees soon add up.
 Instead, make your coffee at home.
 You can buy nice coffee blends and even the same coffee syrups the shops use to make fancy coffees for a fraction of the cost.

 - Wait 48 hours before buying.
 Impulse buys can tempt us all.
 If you find yourself tempted by a purchase that’s outside your usual budget, give yourself a buffer zone to decide if you need it.
 Wait 48 hours, then make a clearer minded decision.
+And always check out the latest hot deals UK to make sure you maximise the value you get for your money.

 - Let go of FOMO.
 Fear Of Missing Out can push you to spend money you can’t really afford on things like nights out or clothes.
 While you don’t have to become a hermit, think about your financial future too.
 If you’re tempted by something you can’t afford now, think about what you’ll have to go without later.